EdmundoEderio/Plant-Species-Image-Classification/README.md

 ---

+## Reflection

+### 1. How did the number of images per class affect your model’s accuracy?
+Having more images per class improved the model’s accuracy because it allowed the model to learn different variations such as lighting, angles, and backgrounds.
+Classes with fewer images were more likely to be misclassified.

+### 2. Which plant species were most commonly misclassified and why?
+Plant species with similar visual features were most commonly misclassified.
+For example, guava leaves and santol leaves were sometimes confused due to their similar shape and texture.

+### 3. How did changing the epochs, batch size, or learning rate affect the training results?
+Increasing the number of epochs helped the model learn better, but too many epochs caused overfitting.
+A batch size of 32 provided stable training, while a learning rate of 0.001 allowed efficient learning without instability.

+### 4. What challenges did you encounter during dataset collection and labeling?
+Some challenges included finding high-quality images, removing duplicates, and correcting mislabeled data.
+Variations in background and lighting also required manual cleaning of the dataset.

+### 5. If you were to improve your model, what specific changes would you make and why?
+The model could be improved by adding more high-quality images per class, applying stronger data augmentation, and using a more advanced pretrained model to improve accuracy.

 ## Conclusion

 The trained model demonstrates effective classification of Philippine medicinal plants and can serve as a foundation for future applications such as mobile plant identification systems and educational tools.